caseyho/wordle-solver/README.md

 | 7 turn games | 3 | 6 | 8 | 13 |
 | 8 turn games | 0 | 2 | 2 | 1 |

 * (3) Current best = based on semi-exhaustive search of branches.
 Likely close to optimal.
+Can possibly be bested.

 ## Algorithms